kowgli/CCP/README.md

 When an alias is defined, the operation may be called either by its full name or by its alias.
 Operation aliases can also be prefixed with a dash, which is a popular convention.

-All the following, will have exactly the same result:
+All the following will have exactly the same result:
 ```
 MyApp.exe DoSomething SomeNumber=123
 MyApp.exe a SomeNumber=123